deepscan/vscode-deepscan/deepscan/README.md

 ## How it works

 - Report issues in Problems panel when you open a JS or JSX file and save it.
-- Highlight issues in the code
+- Highlight issues in the code.
 - Show a rule description using a code action.
 When you click the light bulb of the issue, you can see the detailed description of the rule and grasp what's the problem.

 ## Settings Options